Diegeux/pokemon/README.md

 In this file, we are going to analyze data to answer the following questions:

 - Which type of Pokémon has the highest average HP?
-- Which type of Pokémon is the fatest?
+- Which type of Pokémon is the fastest?
 - Which type of Pokémon has the best attack?
 - Which type of Pokémon has the strongest defense?
 - Which type of Pokémon has the strongest total strength on average?